leandrob0/finalProjectBFEDA/README.md

 ## GAME FINDER.

+This is a Game Finder web.
+You can search, and view different games in detail.
+It has also dark/light mode functionality.
-Final project for the Frontend bootcamp by Altimetrik.
-Made with plain HTML, CSS, and JavaScript.
+It was made as a final project for the Frontend bootcamp by Altimetrik.
+Made with plain HTML, CSS, and JavaScript, consuming the [RAWG API](https://api.rawg.io/docs/).

 ### Running it.